Alesiks/tic-tac-toe/README.md

 # Tic-Tac-Toe
-This is an implementation with minor improvements of a popular board game "Five in a row"(or "Gomoku", or tic-tac-toe an enlarged board).
+This is custom implementation with minor improvements of a popular board game "Five in a row"(or "Gomoku", or tic-tac-toe an enlarged board).
 Where you play against AI.

 Try it here: https://game-five-in-a-row.herokuapp.com/ (Maybe it will be necessary to wait a bit before game starts)